mark-pendlebury-bjss/remote_workflow_trigger_poc/README.md

 # GitHub Workflow Trigger

-This repository contains an exmaple Python script which demonstrates how to trigger a github workflow using the PyGithub library.
-It also contains an example basic github workflow.
+This repository contains an exampleog how to trigger a github workflow using the PyGithub library.
+It also contains an example github workflow which echos out an inputted string.

 ## What the Code Does